BSc Chemistry with Medicinal Chemistry / Overview

 - Typical A-level offer

-Grades AAA including chemistry plus one other science or maths subject.
+AAA, including Chemistry and at least one other science or mathematics subject.

 - Typical contextual A-level offer

-Grades AAB including an A in chemistry plus one other science or maths subject.Find out more about contextual admissions.
+AAB, including A in Chemistry and B or above in at least one other science or mathematics subject.Find out more about contextual admissions.

 - Refugee/care-experienced offer